Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms FAQ.md

-You should prefer to use the `TransformAspect` type, as writing to `WorldTransform` directly for an entity with a parent will cause your hierarchy to get corrupted.
-Unity’s `IAspect` is going away in the future, but QVVS Transforms are also getting a redesign, so for now, stick with `TransformAspect`.
+You should prefer to use the `TransformAspect` type, as writing to `WorldTransform` directly for an entity with a parent will cause your hierarchy to get corrupted. `TransformAspect` retains its name from when it used to be a Unity `IAspect`, but it is no longer such a thing.
+It is the main workhorse for ensuring hierarchy propagation is handled correctly.